Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 In the following example we have a class called `NativeDeviceContext` which is a wrapper for a device context resource in the Windows operating system.
 The class can be constructed by providing a handle to the native resource, but the consumers will not be doing this manually.
 Instead they will be calling one of the available static methods such as `FromDeviceName(...)` that will take care of the initialization for them.

-Here's how we can structure it:
+Again, let's see how it looks when we split out the static methods:

 ```csharp
 // Resource management concerns